 Your favorite marinara sauce or pizza sauce, to top (I used Mezzetta Marinara, but you can also make your own marinara sauce from scratch)

-3. In a large skillet, add 1 Tbsp of the oil from the sun-dried tomatoes and the garlic.
+3. Next in a large skillet, add 1 Tbsp of the oil from the sun-dried tomatoes and the garlic.
 Over high heat, bring to a sizzle, and then, turn down to medium heat to prevent the garlic from burning or crisping.
 Add the rosemary and sage, and stir around for 30 seconds.
 You want to infuse the oil with the garlic and herbs, but not brown or burn anything.

 4. Add the zucchini and a dash of salt.
 Stir the zucchini around over medium heat for about 2 minutes, and then, add the sliced sun-dried tomatoes, fennel seeds, crushed red pepper flakes, black pepper (to taste, but be generous).
 Stir around another 2 minutes.
 Remove from heat, and stir in capers and the parsley.
 Taste, and adjust seasonings, if needed.